 Board.
-Music startups: your product is probably just a feature By Erin Griffith On December 10, 2012 If startups have a one in 10 chance of surviving, music startups’ odds must be one in 10,000.
+Music startups: your product is probably just a feature.
+By Erin Griffith On December 10, 2012 If startups have a one in 10 chance of surviving, music startups’ odds must be one in 10,000.

 Disquiet from musicians and labels over the royalties paid out by Spotify has plagued the music service almost since it first launched The study, which was conducted by NPD Group and NARM, came out with results suggesting that subscription services — where you pay a flat fee each month to access a giant jukebox in the sky, rather than owning individual tracks — is discouraging other forms of music purchasing.
 You can find the further details of that study over at Digital Music News.

-Google Music Store Screenshots These could be screenshots of the long-awaited Google Music Store, reports The Verge.
+Google Music Store Screenshots.
+These could be screenshots of the long-awaited Google Music Store, reports The Verge.
 If genuine, these images offer a bit of what to expect in terms of appearance and functionality when the Music Store launches.
 Pricing per song will vary -- in the screens we can see both $0.99 and $1.29 price tags.
 The cost of a full album will vary on popularity.
 How Two Teenagers Broke In To Silicon Valley.
-YouTube Now Allows Music Partners To Sell Merchandise, Digital Downloads And Event Tickets We already know that YouTube is seeing 3 billion videos viewed per day day, but now the online video giant is now seeing a whopping 800 million people per month visiting the site, Google revealed in its third-quarter earnings report last week.
+YouTube Now Allows Music Partners To Sell Merchandise, Digital Downloads And Event Tickets.

+We already know that YouTube is seeing 3 billion videos viewed per day day, but now the online video giant is now seeing a whopping 800 million people per month visiting the site, Google revealed in its third-quarter earnings report last week.

 They’ve released five iOS apps so far, and all five have been featured by Apple as an “App of the Week”.
 Band of the Day is the latest one, earning the distinction this week.
-955 Dreams Brings Elegance, Disruption To Music Discovery With Band Of The Day
+And the app earns the title.
+ReverbNation.
+Dashboard.